skysqlinc/terraform-provider-skysql-beta/docs/index.md

     mv terraform-provider-skysql-beta_${RELEASE}_darwin_arm64.zip ~/.terraform.d/plugins/registry.terraform.io/mariadb-corporation/skysql-beta/
     ```

-6. Verify the presence of the plugin in the Terraform plugins directory.
+5. Verify the presence of the plugin in the Terraform plugins directory.

     ```console
     ls ~/.terraform.d/plugins/local/mariadb-corporation/skysql-beta/
     ```

-### Configure the Terraform Configuration Files
+## Configure the Terraform Configuration Files

-A working directory can be initialized with providers that are installed locally on a system by using `terraform init`.
-The Terraform configuration block is used to configure some behaviors of Terraform itself, such as the Terraform version and the required providers source and version.

-**Example**: A Terraform configuration block.
+In order to use the `skysql-beta` terraform provider, you need to configure the provider in your Terraform configuration files.

 ```hcl
 terraform {